Professor Sandra Hodge

 • Reviewer National Granting Bodies- over 20 including NHMRC, Alfred Health, Actelion, Dust Diseases Board, ALF, TSANZ, Boehringer, Asthma Foundation, Astra Zeneca, Ludwig Engel.

-• Reviewer PhD 5 Australian Universities.
+• Reviewer PhD 7 Australian Universities.

-Research Translation/ Clinical Activities
+Research Translation/ Clinical Activities:

-• CI and substudy leader large multicentre clinical trial in asthma: NHMRC569246 (2009-14).
+• CI and substudy leader, NHMRC-funded multicentre clinical trial of macrolides in Severe Asthma (2009-2016)

-• AI National Clinical CRE in Severe Asthma (NHMRC APP1078579).
+• AI National Clinical CRE in Severe Asthma (2016-2020)

-Community/health services: Media presentations, weekly screening clinics for smokers.
+• Community/health services: media presentations, weekly screening clinics for smokers.

-|Notes||My research has attracted >$9 million funding and translation to 2 clinical trials.
+Categories Medicine & Medical Research Expertise chronic obstructive pulmonary disease [COPD]; emphysema; asthma; cell biology; novel therapies Notes My research has attracted >$9 million funding and translation to 2 clinical trials.
 International invitations include plenary speaker, session chair, conference organizing committees, policy meetings and journal editorial boards.
 Prestigious awards include ALF, Allan Hanburys, Boehringer, Hanson Institute.
 Industry engagement includes Advisor AstraZeneca R&D and GSK COPD Drug Discovery group.

 The information in this directory is provided to support the academic, administrative and business activities of the University of Adelaide.
 To facilitate these activities, entries in the University Phone Directory are not limited to University employees.
 The use of information provided here for any other purpose, including the sending of unsolicited commercial material via email or any other electronic format, is strictly prohibited.
 The University reserves the right to recover all costs incurred in the event of breach of this policy.